redis/redis-doc/commands/xrange.md

 ... other entries here ...
 ```

-The `-` and `+` special IDs mean, respectively, the minimal and maximal range IDs,
-however they are nicer to type.
+The `-` and `+` special IDs mean, respectively, the minimal and maximal range IDs, and are nicer to type.

 ## Incomplete IDs

-Stream IDs are composed of two parts, a Unix millisecond time stamp and a
-sequence number for entries inserted in the same millisecond.
-It is possible
+Stream IDs are composed of two parts, a Unix millisecond time stamp and a sequence number for entries inserted in the same millisecond.
-to use `XRANGE` specifying just the first part of the ID, the millisecond time,
-like in the following example:
+It is possible to use `XRANGE` specifying just the first part of the ID, the millisecond time, like in the following example:

 ```
 > XRANGE somestream 1526985054069 1526985055069
 ```

-In this case, `XRANGE` will auto-complete the start interval with `-0`
-and end interval with `-18446744073709551615`, in order to return all the
-entries that were generated between a given millisecond and the end of
-the other specified millisecond.
-This also means that repeating the same
+In this case, `XRANGE` will auto-complete the _start_ interval with `-0` and the _end_ interval with `-18446744073709551615`, to return all the entries that were generated between a given millisecond and the end of the other specified millisecond.
-millisecond two times, we get all the entries within such millisecond,
-because the sequence number range will be from zero to the maximum.
+This also means that by repeating the same millisecond twice, we get all the entries within a such millisecond, because the sequence number range will be from zero to the maximum.

-Used in this way `XRANGE` works as a range query command to obtain entries
-in a specified time.
-This is very handy in order to access the history
-of past events in a stream.
+Used in this way `XRANGE` works as a range query command to obtain entries in a specified time.
+This is very handy to access the history of past events in a stream.

 ## Exclusive ranges

-The range is close (inclusive) by default, meaning that the reply can include
-entries with IDs matching the query's start and end intervals.
-It is possible
+The range is closed (inclusive) by default, meaning that the reply can include entries with IDs matching the query's start and end intervals.
-to specify an open interval (exclusive) by prefixing the ID with the
+It is possible to specify an open interval (exclusive) by prefixing the ID with the character `(`.
-character `(`.
 This is useful for iterating the stream, as explained below.

-## Returning a maximum number of entries
+## Returning a limited number of entries

-Using the **COUNT** option it is possible to reduce the number of entries
+Using the `COUNT` option it is possible to reduce the number of entries reported.
-reported.
-This is a very important feature even if it may look marginal,
-because it allows, for instance, to model operations such as *give me
-the entry greater or equal to the following*:
+This is a very important feature even if it may look marginal, because it allows, for instance, to model operations such as *give me the entry greater or equal to the following*:

 ```
 > XRANGE somestream 1526985054069-0 + COUNT 1